JanHerca/urantiapedia/output/wikijs/en/help/phases.md

 Tasks | Where | Who
 --- | --- | ---
-Development in *Wiki.js* of an interactive map editor, the format and the renderer | GitHub | Developers Addition of a set of sample interactive maps, about race migrations, historical facts and Jesus voyages | GitHub | Chief Editors
+Development in *Wiki.js* of an interactive map editor, the format and the renderer | GitHub | Developers Addition of a set of sample interactive maps, about race migrations, historical facts and Jesus voyages | GitHub | Editors-in-Chief

 <figure id="Sample_fig_3" class="image urantiapedia">
 <img src="/image/sample_page_map.jpg">